Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 If you don’t have strong reasons to move forward, you will surely stop at some point.
 Without a plan and zeal, reviewing the pending lessons may be challenging.

 You will also quickly get bored and might quit within 3-12 months.
-You’re not going to learn much of Korean in any case.
+You’re not going to learn much Korean in any case.
 That’s why most don’t go beyond the beginner’s level.

 Don’t believe me?